 The rods, which repeatedly flex during use, have been engineered to last for many years without wearing or breaking.

 The manufacturer is so confident of the strength of the rods that they come with a lifetime warranty.
 In the highly unlikely event that you wear one out, you can contact customer service for a free replacement.

 One of the main advantages of this machine is that it can be used for total body toning, or to target specific muscle groups.
 The choice is yours!
-Bowflex Blaze workouts take just 20 minutes, and it’s recommended that they be done three days a week.
+Bowflex Blaze workouts take just 20 minutes, and it’s recommended that they are done three days a week.